hazelement/pandoc_resume/markdown/resume.md

 ------
 Object-Oriented Analysis, Design and Development / Relational Database Systems

-* Innovative software engineer always strives to solve problems and satisfies customer requirements
+* Innovative software engineer always strives to deliver solution from concept to deployment
 * Experience in development methodologies, tools and processes contributing to the design and rollout of cutting-edge software applications
 * Known for excellent troubleshooting skills – able to analyze code and engineer well-researched, cost-effective and responsive solutions.